 Click here for the results of this study, which are being shared with Coalition partners and with appropriate agencies of City government as well as with the Mayor and members of City Council.

 We collaborated with the Englewood Health Dept in Summer 2021, providing a free fitness tracker to participants in a rigorous walking program.

 Navigating a railroad crossing in a wheel-chair is a problem.

 Poring over a map high-lighting congested areas in Englewood.

-In July we hosted a breakfast for Englewood's clergy at the Crowne Plaza Hotel.
+Before the Pandemic, we hosted a breakfast for Englewood's clergy at the Crowne Plaza Hotel.
 We discussed with them principal issues they see as facing older adults and brainstormed a number of solutions.
 All agreed it was time well spent and encouraged us to do it again (which we will!).